Tour of Turkey, cradle of civilization

 - Group size limited to 16.

-Overview: We will come to the hotel individually and have a welcome briefing and dinner.
+Overview: We will come to the hotel individually and have a welcome briefing on the and your and enjoy a welcome dinner.

 Accommodation: 4 nights at Dosso Dossi Hotel or similar.